Video tip: power-off stalls

 Class B

 Located around airports where there’s a large volume of air traffic, Class B airspace, often compared to an upside down wedding cake in shape, begins at the surface and extends upward to a designated altitude typically 10,000′ MSL.
-Aircraft inside Class B are permitted to fly up to 250 kts. indicated airspeed, the speed limit for operations below 10,000′ MSL.
+When below 10,000 MSL, aircraft are permitted to fly up to 250 kts. indicated airspeed, the speed limit for operations below 10,000′ MSL.
 However, aircraft operating below the overhanging layers of Class B airspace are limited to 200 kts. indicated airspeed.

 Class B Airspace